 The first map (Hydrocoast map without precipitation) shows the salinity contours and freshwater discharge across the Pontchartrain Basin.
 The solid line salinity contours are at 1 ppt salinity increments.
 The salinity is highest out past the Chandeleur Islands (red lines, 32 ppt) and decreases to fresh conditions (dark blue lines) in the basin.
 Sea water generally has a salinity of 32 ppt.
 Green asterisks represent salinity leak points, usually in the form of gates in storm surge protection features but also in passes, portions of roads that are raised, canals, and bayous that are holes in the salinity barriers (pink lines) in the form of levees, roads, natural ridges and canals (with associated spoil banks).
 Salinity contours that are close together represent an area where salinity changes quickly over a short distance, which is seen slightly offshore throughout the basin during this Hydrocoast period.
 Contours that are farther apart represent a more gradual change over longer distances which can be seen in throughout the interior of the basin, in Lake Pontchartrain and Lake Maurepas.

 The fourth "Water Quality" shows the results of LPBF's water quality sampling around Lake Pontchartrain, reporting the fecal coliform counts.
-There were elevated fecal coliform counts for Laketown and Fountainebleau Beach, and high fecal coliform counts for Bonnabel Boat Launch, Tchefuncte River, Bayou Castine, and Northshore Beach.
+There were high fecal coliform counts for Laketown, the Bonnabel Boat Launch, Pontchartrain Beach, and the Bogue Falaya.
 The water quality map also shows the impaired water bodies for Primary Contact (swimming, immersion likely) and Secondary Contact (boating wading, immersion unlikely) in the basin as prepared by the Louisiana Department of Environmental Quality under the EPA 305(b)/303(d) guidelines.